-The LM22678 switching regulator features all of the functions necessary to implement an efficient high voltage buck regulator using a minimum of external components.
-This easy to use regulator integrates a 42V N-Channel switch with an output current capability of 5A.
+The LM22670 switching regulator features all of the functions necessary to implement an efficient high voltage buck regulator using a minimum of external components.
+This easy to use regulator integrates a 42V N-Channel switch with an output current capability of 3A.
 The regulator control method is based on voltage mode control with input voltage feed forward.
-The loop compensation is integrated into the LM22678 so that no external compensation components need to be selected or utilized.
+The loop compensation is integrated into the LM22670 so that no external compensation components need to be selected or utilized.
 Voltage mode control offers short minimum on-times allowing short duty-cycles necessary in high input voltage applications.
 The operating frequency is fixed at 500kHz to allow for small external components while avoiding excessive switching losses.
+The switching frequency can be adjusted with an external resistor from 200 kHz to 1 MHz or it can be synchronized to an external clock up to 1 MHz.
 The output voltage can be set as low as 1.285V with the -ADJ device.
 Fault protection features include current limiting, thermal shutdown and remote shutdown capability.
-The device is available in the TO-263 THIN package featuring an exposed pad to aid thermal dissipation.
-The functional block diagram with typical application of the LM22678 are shown in Figure 1.
+The device is available in the TO-263 THIN and PSOP-8 packages featuring an exposed pad to aid thermal dissipation.

+The functional block diagram with typical application of the LM22670 are shown in Figure 1.

-The internal compensation of the -ADJ option of the LM22678 is optimized for output voltages up to 5V.
+The internal compensation of the -ADJ option of the LM22670 is optimized for output voltages up to 5V.
 If an output voltage of 5V or higher is needed, the -5.0 fixed output voltage option with an additional external resistive feedback voltage divider may also be used.